Gamora

 Gamora is a character appearing in American comic books published by Marvel Comics.
 Created by writer/artist Jim Starlin, the character first appeared in Strange Tales #180 (June 1975).
-Gamora is the adopted daughter of Thanos, and the last of her species.
+Gamora is the adopted daughter of Thanos and the last of her species.
 Her powers include superhuman strength and agility and an accelerated healing factor.
 She also is an elite combatant, being able to beat most of the opponents in the galaxy.
 She is a member of the superhero group known as the Infinity Watch.
 The character played a role in the 2007 crossover storyline "Annihilation: Conquest", becoming a member of the titular team in its spin-off comic, Guardians of the Galaxy, before becoming the supervillain Requiem in the 2018 crossover storylines "Infinity Countdown" and "Infinity Wars".

 Gamora has been featured in a variety of associated Marvel merchandise.
-Zoe Saldaña plays the character in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), and Avengers: Infinity War (2018), additionally portraying a version of the character from an alternate timeline in Avengers: Endgame (2019) and the upcoming film Guardians of the Galaxy Vol. 3 (2023).
+Zoe Saldaña played the character in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), and Avengers: Infinity War (2018), additionally portraying a version of the character from an alternate timeline in Avengers: Endgame (2019) and Guardians of the Galaxy Vol. 3 (2023).
 Ariana Greenblatt portrayed a young Gamora in Avengers: Infinity War.

+Creation

+Starlin commented on the character's creation stating, "She's the straight man for the Pips and the Draxes and the what have you, which doesn't make her the most interesting character, but makes her essential to get the rest of the story moving.
+So I always treated her as such.
+I had one story in particular, one Infinity Watch story, where she tries to show everyone how much of an adult she is by dealing with these U.N. soldiers who eventually piss her off, and she wrecks everything, disproving her point entirely.
+But most of the time she's the solid one, the one that brings everyone back to the reality they should be at.
+I've always used her as a supporting character.
+She was created as a supporting character.
+I have a limit on how much work I can do, so I never shot off on thinking about solo adventures with her.
+Even when she wasn't in a group, she was always a supporting character for Adam Warlock.
+I'm sure I could find those hooks that would make a solo story, I've just never done it.
+She probably works either way, but I've only ever used her one way."